-No specific system implemented.
-Experience and skill of the technical staff is crucial for special decision.
+No specific system for timing of monitoring is implemented.
+Practical experience and discretion of the technical staff are crucial for specific decisions.

 VM3 - Please provide information on non-specific thresholds that you might use for vigor of in vitro cultures (i. e. multiplication rates, loss by weak growth) and for the amount of culture vessels (tubes, jars) left of an accession to initiate additional multiplication measures?